arantespp/arantespp.com/posts/zettelkasten/startup-studio.md

 - How many startups can a Startup Studio manage at the same time?

 - What are the differences between Studios and [startup incubator](/zettelkasten/startup-incubator)?
 And [startup accelerator](/zettelkasten/startup-accelerator)?
-And [Venture Capital](/zettelkasten/venture-capital)?
+And [venture capital](/zettelkasten/venture-capital)?

 ## References